Year 4

 Geography

-In geography, the children will be studying the water cycle and map skills.
+In geography, the children will be studying map skills.

 History